 Facing History for me has been a learning experience unlike any other.
 I remember distinctly at the beginning of the course one discussion we had.
 We were all separated into groups of three or four, and were reading a few passages on social Darwinism and having group discussions afterwards.
 Later all the groups were sharing their opinion on the readings, and while a girl in the class was reading, Mr. Gallagher stopped her.
 He turned to the class and asked us a simple question.
 “Why should we listen to what she’s saying?” he continued, “She’s a girl, why does what she thinks matters?”
 As he stared across and a speechless class, it made me think.
 “Why doesn’t anyone have an answer to this?” such a ridiculous question must conjure up many heated responses from students, but to my surprise it didn’t.
 It was at that point I understood what the course was going to be about.
 We’d be asked very difficult and controversial questions, and put in very difficult hypothetical situations and have to ask ourselves, “What would you do?”

+The Jews were packed into the ghetto like sardines, with little room to roam and live.
+The uprising itself was a complete surprise to me.
+I was very impressed in the organization and tactical ability of the rebels.
 The manor in which they smuggled in the weapons was genius, carrying them through in body bags and other such methods.
 The bravery and courageousness presented by the rebels was very honorable.
 One thing that I found very depressing about this film was that the rebels did everything in their power to protect their livelihood from the Nazis, but no matter how hard they tried, their efforts were futile.
 The Nazis would continue to send more and more troops and firepower to silence the rebellion, there was simple nothing they could have done.

-Another film that had an impact on me was the film Saving Private Ryan.
-For years now I have been interested in joining the army, I knew that war was a terrible thing, but every veteran I’ve spoken to is glad about the fact that they served in the army.
-Watching this movie helped me understand a bit more what war was like, obviously this is one of the more gruesome war operations in history, but it really captured the feel of the battle.
-The movie showed the uncensored horrors of battle, and really captured what it feels like to be in the line of fire, and watch a man die by your side.
 I truly feel that it is impossible to understand the horror of D-Day without watching this movie.
 Sometimes in history events will occur where soldier will perform seemingly unnecessary acts of cruelty against the opposite side.
 This issue was addressed in the opening scene when the Nazi soldiers tried to surrender, but the Allies shot them anyway.
 You see the lack of sympathy for the Germans, because it is hard to feel bad for someone who just but a bullet through your friend’s head.
 After watching movies like this, I often reconsider my ambitions about joining the military.
 I hope to soon see the whole movie, as the beginning scene was incredibly moving in its own right, I can’t imagine the effect the rest of the movie could have on someone.

 No comments: